 Table 4.
-Proven Practices with Physical Architecture Design.
+Proven Practices with Physical Architecture Development.
 (SEBoK Original)

 Practice Description Modularity Restrict the number of interactions between the system elements and consider the modularity principle (maximum of consistency inside the system element, minimum of physical interfaces with outside) as the right way for architecting systems.
-Focus on Interfaces Focusing on interfaces rather than on system elements is another key element of a successful design for abstract levels of systems.
-Emerging Control the emergent properties of the interactions between the systems or the system elements; obtain the required synergistic Properties properties and control or avoid the undesirable behaviors (vibration, noise, instability, resonance, etc.).
+Focus on Interfaces Focusing on interfaces rather than on system elements is another key element of a successful architecture and design for abstract levels of systems.